zackse/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 	the superblock is used.

 meta_device:device
-	Don't interleave the data and metadata on on device.
+	Don't interleave the data and metadata on the device.
 Use a separate device for metadata.

 buffer_sectors:number